 – Let’s Take a Trip Parts 1-3, CBS Broadcast at GHP, 1958

 – The Pottery Maker.
-A 1925 film made by the Metropolitan Museum of Art, Elizabeth Custer, and Greenwich House Pottery.
-Potter Victor Raffo plays the title role.
+A 1926 film made by the Metropolitan Museum of Art at Greenwich House Pottery featuring Potter Victor Raffo, his daughter Ruth, and Elizabeth Custer.

 – The Cool School, Independent Television Service.
 History of the LA art scene in the 1950s, narrated by Jeff Bridges.